authelia/authelia/docs/configuration/authentication/file.md

 [Password Hashing Competition](https://en.wikipedia.org/wiki/Password_Hashing_Competition) in 2015 and is currently considered the best hashing function.
 This was implemented due to community feedback as you can see in this closed [issue](https://github.com/authelia/authelia/issues/577).

+ ### Password Hash Algorithm Tuning

+ All algorithm tuning is supported by Argon2id except Key length.
+The only configuration variables that affects SHA512 are rounds and salt length.
+The configuration variables are unique to the file authentication provider, and as such are subkeys of file key.

+ #### algorithm
+ - Value Type: String
+ - Possible Value: `argon2id` and `sha512`
+ - Recommended: `argon2id`
+ - What it Does: Changes the Hashing Algorithm

+ #### rounds
+   - Value Type: Int
+   - Possible Value: `1` or higher
+   - Recommended: `3` for the `argon2id` algorithm and `50000` for `sha512`
+   - What it Does: Adjusts the number of times we run the password through the hashing algorithm

+ #### salt_length
+  - Value Type: Int
+  - Possible Value: between `1` and `16`
+  - Recommended: `16`
+  - What it Does: Adjusts the length of the random salt we add to the password, there is no reason not to set this to 16

+ #### parallelism
+ - Value Type: Int
+ - Possible Value: `1` or higher
+ - Recommended: `2`

+ #### memory
+ - Value Type: Int
+ - Possible Value: at least `8` times the value of `parallelism`
+ - Recommended: `‭65536‬`